auscott/MBPP-ER-PRM-main/README.md

 ## Data Generation Process

-The MBPP-MCTS data generation consists of the following steps:
+All main code for the MBPP-MCTS data generation is contained within the `MBPP` folder.
+The data generation process consists of the following steps:

 1. **Right Solution Reasoning**: The LLM is prompted to construct and explain the reasoning based on the provided question and solution (see `generat_reasoning_from_train_data.py`).
 The reasoning with the highest likelihood of achieving the correct solution is identified.